PrimoKu/smart-international-shipping-cost/README.md

 Here is the link to our deployed app (may be behind the GitHub repo since I cannot directly use it due to organization permissions): https://bluejaysoose.onrender.com/

+Here are the credentials:
+U: yku4@jh.edu
+P: ku850728
 <p align="right">(<a href="#readme-top">back to top</a>)</p>